chrisvaillancourt/website/src/content/post/combining-typescript-satisfies-and-const-assertion.md

  } as Profile;
 ```

+This method has the same downside as using an explicit type annotation (i.e. we
-This introduces a new problem because TypeScript assumes you know what you're doing and [treats the assertion as valid, even when it may not be](https://github.com/microsoft/TypeScript/issues/49436).
+lose type inference) and exposes us to potential runtime errors.
+This happens because TypeScript [treats the assertion as valid, even when it may not be](https://github.com/microsoft/TypeScript/issues/49436).

 ## Using `satisfies` operator

-`satisfies` gives us a new way to add types:
+We can instead use `satisfies` to add types:

 ```ts
 const profile = {